dev-Sujon/demo-repo/README.md

 # Demo here
-Some descript here about the project
+Some descript here about the project.